paysdoc/ES6TypeScript/README.md

 "let is the new var" - [Is there any reason to use the “var” keyword in ES6?](http://programmers.stackexchange.com/questions/274342/is-there-any-reason-to-use-the-var-keyword-in-es6)

+"Many common problems in JavaScript are alleviated by using let, so you should use it instead of var whenever possible." - Ty

 The new 'let' keyword has solved the block scoping issues of var and is recommended for ES6.

 Const is the new JS equivalent to Java's final.